jhnnicob/jhnnicob/README.md

 - 👋 Hi, I’m John Nico Molon you can call me Nico.
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning reactjs
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me johnnicomolon@gmail.com

 <!---
 jhnnicob/jhnnicob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.